Post: EU AI Act Compliance for HR: Why It’s an Architecture Problem, Not a Legal One

 Step 2: Assign risk tiers.
 Against the Act’s criteria, classify each tool as prohibited, high-risk, or limited-risk/minimal-risk.
 Anything touching candidate selection, performance evaluation, task allocation, or workforce management decisions is a presumptive high-risk candidate until proven otherwise.

 Step 4: Rebuild the automation spine for audit-readiness.
 Redesign workflows so that AI recommendation steps are explicit, logged events — not invisible filters embedded in a larger process.
 Every branch where an AI output influences a downstream action must have a human review step with a timestamped approval or override.
-This is where AI compliance automation that cuts risk and manual checks becomes a structural investment rather than a nice-to-have.
+For the platform evaluation questions that surface compliance-readiness before you build, see the critical questions for choosing your HR automation platform.

 Step 5: Request and evaluate vendor documentation.
 For every high-risk AI tool, request the conformity assessment, technical documentation, and model card.
-If a vendor cannot produce these, that is a procurement risk that must be escalated — not an administrative gap.
+If a vendor cannot produce these, that is a procurement risk requiring escalation — not an administrative gap.
 Review contracts to ensure vendors are obligated to maintain and update documentation as their models change.

 Step 6: Implement candidate and employee transparency notices.
 Update job application flows, employee handbooks, and onboarding documentation to disclose which decisions are informed by AI systems and what the human review process is.
 This is both a legal requirement and a trust-building measure that improves candidate experience.